kapishupadhyay22/SwiftTransfer/README.md

 ### Send file to both nodes
 ```
 ./sender send -n localhost:50051,localhost:50052 -s 8 data.bin
+(replace with the name of file you want to transfer)
 ```
 ## Combine chunks from both nodes
 ```